 Although not as detailed as we had hoped, Robert’s talk uses information gleaned from many who worked on the film, including its director.
 We learn that it was a budget-conscious effort, despite the considerable outlay for Technicolor.
 The mansion set was a hand-me-down, and the film’s two laboratories are the same set slightly redressed.
 The same goes for the saucer’s bridge and The Monitor’s headquarters.
 Robert doesn’t mention it, but the Metalunans use garden-store glass bricks as decor accents, just as seen in the previous year’s GOG.

 The preproduction was rushed, as the ‘two 1/2 years in the making’ included time the project spent being considered by other filmmakers.
 Not only were scenes simply skipped at the last minute (no Metalunan brainwashing lab), the too-brief visit to the faraway planet is the result of entire sequences jettisoned in preproduction.
 The isolation of Universal’s various departments (domains?) may also be responsible for an occasional lack of technical coordination.
 Seemingly essential shots for the launch of the saucer, we are told, were scheduled only after an early screening showed how badly they were needed.
 The budget and time allotted for complex optical scenes was chopped off in the middle of production, which left the Zahgon attacks without rotoscoping work to remove wires and harness rigs.
-(No, I don’t think they should be digitally removed.)
+No, I don’t think they should be digitally removed.